mwilliams2014/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/07-upgrading-application-upgrade-and-verifier-processes.markdown

     In this example, the `com.liferay.calendar.service` module is being upgraded from version 0.0.1 to version 1.0.0.
-The changes are produced by a list of `UpgradeSteps`, which in this example contains only one step:
+The changes are produced by a list of `UpgradeSteps` instances, which in this example contains only one step:

         new com.liferay.calendar.upgrade.v1_0_0.UpgradeCalendarBooking());